-Would i be able to choose among new and old tax regime every year?
+Would I be able to choose between the new and old tax regime every year?

 Yes, you can pick between new and old tax regime in each and every financial year provided you do not have business income.

-Would i be able to still claim tax rebate of Rs 12,500 under section 87A in the new tax regime?
+Would I be able to still claim a tax rebate of Rs 12,500 under section 87A in the new tax regime?